Donna Allegra: Social activism

 Coming from an unaccepting family of her identity and sexuality, in addition to the rise of social activism for racial and gender equality during Allegra’s lifetime, Allegra focused her life on writing to represent the community in which she helped create.
 With her partnerships with feminist collectives which built foundations of support for feminists living in New York City and her words documenting her experiences and struggles.
-Alongside her main collaboration being a member of the Jemima Writer’s Collective, there is also her participation in the collective’s predecessor, the Sasha Soul Sisters, and following the Jemima Writer’s Collective was the black lesbian group called Naps and the Gap-Toothed Girlfriends Writers Workshop in which Allegra was a late member of.
+Alongside her main collaboration being a member of the Jemima Writer’s Collective, there is also her participation in the collective’s predecessor, the Salsa Soul Sisters, and following the Jemima Writer’s Collective was the black lesbian group called Naps and the Gap-Toothed Girlfriends Writers Workshop in which Allegra was a late member of.
 Allegra had placed deep roots in the community of black writers, feminists, and lesbians of New York City.
 The decision of her characters, focusing on women of color and lesbians, Allegra shifted the priority of perspective from white characters or men to her non-straight, non-white female characters.
 In addition to her intention in her writing, Allegra also held experience working as a blue-collared women in construction which has historically been a male dominated industry.
 In her publication in Tradeswomen Magazine, a magazine created as a platform for blue-collared women, Allegra participated in advocating on improving the atmosphere women in construction were placed in and the obstacles they faced.
 Her story, Smoke showcased the nuances of being a woman in construction and the different way women are viewed in this male dominated field.